-However, I saw hardly any of them.
-Sydney was the last stop on an 18 month tour and by then I was pretty burnt out.
+However, I hardly saw any of them.
+Sydney was the last stop on an 18-month tour and by then I was pretty burnt out.
 So burnt out that I skipped most of Queensland to fly home (though after two weeks back in Boston, I was ready to fly back to Australia).
 I skipped Bondi Beach.
 I didn’t go to the Hunter Valley or the Blue Mountains.
 I avoided the clubs.
 I didn’t see the bars.

 I was most impressed with the gardens and opera house area.
 The Sydney Domain/Royal Gardens are massive and quite lovely to wander around in.
 It’s easy to spend hours in the area.
 I walked around for about an hour and saw maybe less than half of the trails and I’m not a slow walker!
 It’s definably a good respite from the insanity of the city.
 I spent a lovely few hours exploring the gardens, reading about the natural habitat of Sydney and then eating a nice lunch on a grassy knoll.

 Everyone who visits Australia sets foot in Sydney so I don’t have to push you to head there.
-So I will simply push you to Australia by telling you the currency is weaker than it used to be so now is a good time to visit Australia and see Sydney.
+Instead, I will simply push you to Australia by telling you the currency is weaker than it used to be so now is a good time to visit Australia and see Sydney.